-Democrats, you have an excellent widely known as one of the best business men in the county.
+Democrats, you have an excellent man for Sheriff.
+Robert Steckman is widely known as one of the best business men in the county.
 He is a straightforward, honest, fair-minded man.
 Stand by him and elect him by an overwhelming majority.